 In addition to the two regular planning days during in-service, the institution through the Professional Development Committee sets aside one full day during each in-service dedicated to SLOs, in which the results will be documented in eLumen or another approved data housing system.

 The institution provides a dedicated day for faculty to participate in program-wide dialogue regarding the interpretation of data, identification of gaps in outcome achievements, and recommendations of resource allocations to improve course, program outcomes during fall in-service as part of the program review process.
+This review process also includes a review of course outcomes to remain in compliance with ACCJC standards and Chancellor’s Office directives, including those related to diversity, equity, inclusion, accessibility, and anti-racism, and future directives or legislation.

 The institution through the appropriate faculty ensures current SLOs are clearly identified on course syllabi, on the Taft College website and in the on-line catalog.